 It is a well-known fact that the use of credit cards can increase sales and foot traffic for small businesses, however it is also important for the merchant to understand the credit card transaction process, since if not watched properly the associated fees can take a bite out of their profits.
-One of the biggest ways to drive up processing fees is to hand-key your credit card transactions, which the merchant should avoid at all costs.

 How Keyed Transactions Affect The Merchant